 A proposal making voting in Missouri compulsory, and providing a penalty for failure to vote, was submitted to the constitutional convention today by W. T. Johnson of Kansas City.
 Failure to comply would be a misdemeanor.

 Mrs. Elizabeth Hawkins, who bore the distinction of being the first white child born in Daviess County, died in Kansas at 90 years of age.

-Researched by Wilbur Bush
+— researched from Gallatin newspapers by Wilbur Bush